mrnorman/YAKL/README.md

 YAKL is designed to be similar to Kokkos but significantly simplified to make it easier to add new hardware backends quickly.
 The YAKL kernel launcher, `parallel_for`, will work on any object that can be validly accessed in GPU memory.
 This includes objects that were allocated in GPU memory and objects that use a shallow copy with a data pointer in GPU memory (like the YAKL Array class or the Kokkos View class).
 The two classes, `Array`, `SArray`, and the `yakl` kernel launchers can all be used more or less independently.

 Keep in mind this is still a work in progress.
+It is not as capable or mature as the more mainstream C++ portability frameworks.

 Limitations & differences compared to other portability frameworks:
 * Tightly nested loops are always "collapsed" into a single level of parallelism.
 Multiple levels of parallelism are not supported.